Henry Fuseli

 WORLD'S BEST ART

-For an explanation of the
+For an idea of the pigments

 Rome

-The Nightmare
+The Nightmare (Detroit Institute of Arts)

 In 1779 Fuseli returned to London and began exhibiting history paintings regularly at the Royal Academy.
 His picture The Nightmare (1781; Detroit Institute of Arts) was an immediate success.
 It has become Fuseli's most famous painting, and was a landmark in the development of Romanticism.
 The Nightmare owes its enduring popularity to 2 main factors: it was one of the first paintings to successfully portray an intangible idea, rather than an event, a person, or a story.
 Second, the exact intentions of the artist remain obscure.
 The creature squatting on the woman is an incubus or mara.
 It is this demon who is causing the nightmare rather than the horse (or "night-mare") that peers through the curtains.
-Alternatively the painting may have been conceived as an act of sexual revenge.
+Alternatively the painting may have been conceived as an act of romantic revenge.
 On the back of the canvas, there is an unfinished portrait of a girl who may have been the object of the artist's unrequited attention.

 In 1786 Fuseli was commissioned to paint nine illustrations for Boydell's Shakespeare Gallery (opened 1789).
 In 1800 he exhibited 47 paintings of subjects from Milton which had occupied him during the 1790s.
 He became a member of the Royal Academy in 1799, Professor of Painting in 1800, and Keeper in 1804.
 His important contributions to the literature and theory of art included his series of lectures to the students of the Royal Academy and his additions to Pilkington's Lives of the Artists (1805), as well as his book Lectures on Painting (1801) and his translation of Winckelmann's Reflections on the Painting and Sculpture of the Greeks (1765).